 As some of our readers may know, I spent a significant portion of my life studying and working in games for education.
-That’s why I’m excited to tell you that my speaker proposal for the 2017 FocusOn Learning Conference has been accepted.
-Huzzah!
+That’s why I’m excited to tell you about my upcoming webinar on July 25 from 11:30am – 12:30pm CT.

-The focus of the conference this year is on mobile, games, and video.
-I’ll give you two seconds to guess which category my session falls into.
+The focus of the webinar will be how to create engaging, interactive learning activities using the fundamentals of game mechanics.
 But this isn’t another “gamify your curriculum” talk.
-The title of my session is Solving Complex Problems with Game-Based Learning (#606).
+The title of my session is Failure is the New Success: Solving Complex Problems with Game-Based Learning.
 There’s no gamification to be found here.

 That’s because games have so much more to offer in terms of education.
 The gamification framework can be myopic in the sense that it tends to focus solely on game mechanics.
 Game mechanics are a fundamental component of games that connect our physical actions to the game world, but they are not the only component of games that can inform instructional design.

 Part of the reason instructional designers feel compelled to incorporate game mechanics into our curricula is because we feel like we need to dangle a carrot in front of our learners to motivate them to finish the course.
 In other words, we have been taught that we need to extrinsically motivate our learners.
 But what if I told you that we could use game design principles to design learning in a way that intrinsically motivates our learners?